uviclibraries/tableau/index.md

 ## Why Tableau?

-[Tableau](https://www.tableau.com/) is a powerful tool that helps researchers visual their quantitative data to tell their research stories in a more impactful way.
+[Tableau](https://www.tableau.com/) is a powerful tool that helps you visualize your research data by transforming your raw data into easily understandable formats, and can help you tell your research story in more impactful ways.
+Tableau helps you analyze your data quickly by creating visualizations in the form of generated dashboards and worksheets.

 ## Learning objectives